FabioCuomo/FabioCuomo-DS3231/README.md

 Added functions for reading and writing bytes on DS3231 memory control registers:
 - byte read(byte addr);
 - void write(byte addr, byte value);

+Update 09-Jan-2017

+1) DS3231 temperature registers are updated after every 64-second.
+   Added function forceConversion() for forcing temperature reading.

+2) Corrected bug in function for temperature reading.
+   I found in internet a lot of wrong implementations.
+   I made several tests in controlled environments and I can now ensure that current implementation returns correct values for both positive and negative temperatures.